Everything for a better work-care balance

 Higher contribution to long-term care insurance

 In order to finance these improvements, the contribution rate for long-term care insurance will be increased by 0.2 percentage points.
-Parents will benefit from staggered rates, while those without children will pay higher contributions.
+Parents will benefit from graduated rates, while those without children will pay higher contributions.

 Summary